Center for Anxiety and Traumatic Stress Disorders

 Frequently Asked Questions About Research Participation

 Our clinic primarily provides treatment through research studies.
-If you are interested in being seen outside of research, please call the Psychiatric Triage line: 617-724-7792.
+If you are interested in being seen outside of research, learn more about clinical care information and check your eligibility.

 Pioneering Neuroscience Research

 As a world leader in medical discovery and patient care, Mass General Neuroscience brings together the expansive expertise and passion from our Psychiatry, Neurosurgery and Neurology Departments.
 Through Advances in Motion, we provide health care professionals with information about our latest breakthroughs, research and clinical advances.